BaseMax/AwesomeCompiler/README.md

 # Compiler

-The Big list of all of the github, open-source compilers and interpreters.
+The Big list of all of the github, open-source compilers.

 ## C